 SECTION 7.

-A member school is one in which at least one student is a member application of NJNS.
+A member school is one in which at least one student is a member of NJNS and NSNA.
 Meetings without quorum present can be held for the purpose of discussions or workshops only.
 No motions or votes can take place. (rationale: clarification)

 The quorum for the annual meeting and special meetings shall consist of delegates from at least 1/5 of the member schools present at each business meeting.